Whaley Bridge

 Whaley Bridge (/ˈhweɪli/) is a town and civil parish in the High Peak district of Derbyshire, England.
 It is situated on the River Goyt, 16 mi south-east of Manchester, 7 mi north of Buxton, 9 mi north-east of Macclesfield and 28 mi west of Sheffield.
-It had a population of 6,455 at the 2011 census, including Furness Vale, Horwich End, Bridgemont, Fernilee, Stoneheads and Taxal.
+The parish includes Furness Vale, Horwich End, Bridgemont, Fernilee, Stoneheads and Taxal; the parish had a population of 6,311 at the 2021 census.
+Whaley Bridge historically straddled Derbyshire and Cheshire until boundary changes in 1936 placed it entirely in Derbyshire.

 History

 There is evidence of prehistoric activity in the area, including early Bronze Age standing stones, burial sites and the remains of a stone circle.
 A bronze-age axe head was discovered in 2005.
 There has long been speculation that the 'Roosdyche', a complex of banks and ditches on the eastern side of the town, is of prehistoric human origin, but investigations in 1962 concluded that it was formed by glacial meltwater.

 The name of Weyley or Weylegh appears in many 13th-century documents and is derived from the Anglo Saxon weg lēah, meaning 'a clearing by the road'.
 In 1351, the lands of Weyley and Yeardsley were granted to William Joddrell for his faithful service to Edward, the Black Prince.
 In the 14th century, it housed the residence of William Jauderell and his descendants; their name also spelt 'Jodrell', who gave their name to the modern Jodrell Bank Observatory in Cheshire.
 The Jodrells continued to call their lands Yeardsley Whaley for centuries and, when the first local government board was formed in 1863 and the area became an urban district, the town adopted its popular name of Whaley Bridge; the town has been called so ever since.
 Parish records from the 1820s refer to Horridge rather than Horwich.